KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 **No**, but the system upgrade will not apply until the next reboot.

 - Desktop images: While your device is running, newer updates will still download in the background once a day, and will be waiting to be applied until the device is rebooted.
-- Handheld/HTPC images: Updates will be checked daily and can be downloaded at your leisure.
+- Bazzite-Deck images: Updates will be checked daily and can be downloaded at your leisure.
   - Users will need to apply system updates manually similarly to SteamOS.

 ## How do I view the changelog for each update?